01 of 09

 If this is your first time in LA, know that it's not always sunny.
 If you find gray skies and rain dimming your vacation, find out what to do in LA when it's raining.

-There are some tourist traps you may want to avoid... in LA, but you also don't want to get arrested, surf at the wrong beach, sound like a doofus, or freak out over weird driving.
-You can learn how to avoid unpleasant experiences with advice from our experts.
+There are some tourist traps you may want to avoid in LA, but you also don't want to get arrested, surf at the wrong beach, sound like a doofus, or freak out over weird driving.
+It's best to learn how to avoid unpleasant experiences ahead of time.